-The BRAVO project aims to re-introduce the knowledge of farming to people, especially the young people in Central Kalimantan (Borneo), Indonesia, in order to preserve cultures and establish local food security.
+The BRAVO project aims to re-introduce the knowledge and skills of farming to local communities in Central Kalimantan (Indonesian Borneo), especially the young people in order to strengthen local food security and preserve cultures.
 This project stems from the alarming concern about the loss of inter-generational farming knowledge and culture among the young people in Kalimantan, especially for subsistence needs.

-Through a series of trainings led by local experts, this project transfers agricultural knowledge to the local community (25 young people) based on local (Dayak) wisdom and scientific knowledge and can be used for both subsistence and commercial purposes.
+Through a series of trainings led by local experts, this project facilitates the transfer of agricultural knowledge to the local community (25 young people) based on local (Dayak) wisdom and scientific knowledge that can be used for both subsistence and commercial purposes.

-In so doing, the project equips our partner communities with a set of skills on innovative designs, micro-finance literacy, and entrepreneurship.
-We trained 50 women weavers in Gunung Purei sub-district on innovative design, quality control, managing household and micro enterprise.
+The project equips our partner communities with a set of skills on innovative designs, micro-finance literacy, and entrepreneurship.
+We trained 50 women weavers in 5 villages in Gunung Purei sub-district on innovative design, quality control, managing household and micro enterprise.
 In addition, we also provided rattan split and smoothing machines for more efficient production and help the communities access the market.

-In short, this project aims to contribute to economic and business development for rural communities especially indigenous women, as well as to improve the Dayak weavers’ skills for a more productive society.
+In short, this project aims to contribute to economic and business development for rural communities especially indigenous women.